With Michael Snedic

 Photographers of all experience levels are welcome.
 Michael will be guiding you and supporting your photography during the expedition.
 Not just in taking photographs, but also in reviewing images and image critique sessions.

 On this expedition you will have access every day to Michael Snedic, a professional nature photographer and experienced instructor.
 Michael is there to help you photograph the stunning scenery and wildlife we will encounter.He will be conducting a series of classes throughout the voyage, as well as being on-hand throughout the outings.

 Michael is owner of WildNature Photo Expeditions and presents exciting photography workshops and tours to many wonderful photographic and travel destinations.
-He is also an Australian Ambassador for both The Nature Conservancy Photo Competition and LensCoat.
 Michael is also a Nikon School Tutor for Australia.
 Michael loves sharing his photographic knowledge and passion with workshop participants, helping them improve their photographic skills.
-No matter what brand or model of camera you own (Nikon, Canon, Sony, Olympus, Pentax, Fuji or Panasonic) Michael can help, having been experienced in these brands for the many years.
+No matter what brand or model of camera you own (Nikon, Canon, Sony, Olympus, Pentax, Fuji or Panasonic) Michael can help!

 Day 0 – Nome

 Those departing from Nome, Alaska, should arrive in Nome before midday and preferably the previous night.